iamdexterpark/merakictl/README.md

 - **Pre-checks**  Capture the state of the network before the change.
 - **Post-checks** Capture the state of the network after the change.
 - **Backup Config** Copy the config so that you can re-apply it in the event of a rollback.
 - **Rollback Procedure** Do not take this step lightly, things go wrong.
+The worst possible position is to have a change fail and not have a tested, reliable rollback plan.
 - **Exponential Change Schedule** Don't do everything at once.
 Start with a single network, monitor it, give it time to operate normally, then, if nothing is wrong schedule the next 5 networks, then 10, 25, 50, 100, etc..
 - **Failure threshold** What percentage of failed changes are acceptable in a batch of networks before all scheduled changes are canceled?
+Typically, 1-5% is acceptable depending on your scale.
-Typically, 5% is acceptable, anything over that needs a root cause analysis, and modification of your change plan.
+Anything over that needs a root cause analysis, and modification of your plan.